OBSERVABILITY PLATFORM

 If a metric, single service, pod, or environment begins to emit a high volume of data that pushes the system over its persisted writes limit, a penalty applies to the pool containing the emitted metric.
 Pools that haven’t exceeded their quota aren’t penalized.

-Metrics within a pool are guaranteed at least the defined percentage of system writes at all times.
 Individual pool quotas must sum to less than or equal to the capacity limit.
+Metrics ingestion for individual pools is guaranteed up to the limit defined for the pool.
 If your entire Chronosphere Observability Platform tenant is under the capacity limit, an individual pool can exceed its defined quota without incurring a penalty, and Observability Platform allocates the remaining capacity to the Default Pool.

-An exception to this behavior is pool thresholds, which let you strictly enforce data limits on certain pools when they exceed defined values, independent of pool allocations.
-Pool thresholds are a proactive tool to limit series in strictly enforced pools.
-These limits prevent series from consuming portions of the overall cardinality budget and inadvertently affecting pools that haven’t exceeded their allocation.
+Thresholds define limits that prevent series from consuming portions of the overall cardinality budget and inadvertently affecting pools that haven’t exceeded their allocation.
 Defining thresholds means that drops can occur, even if your pool allocation or overall license aren’t exceeded.

 Threshold enforcement takes effect after consumption if the relevant pool exceeds the defined threshold value.
 This means that if low priority data exceeds the low priority threshold, Observability Platform starts dropping data.
 The exact point at which enforcement occurs beyond that value can vary.
 The smaller the threshold is relative to overall capacity, the greater the chance for delay when enforcement takes effect.